12. Autograd#

 that is the way you’ll see it denoted in most of the rest of this book.

-To construct the above computational graph with torch
+To construct the above computational graph with torch, we create

 However, if we just proceed “as usual”, creating the tensors the way